hmcts/sscs-docker/README.md

 #####MYA and IdamSimulator:

-For MYA to run with simulator you will need to change the following uri like found in folder app/server/services.
+For MYA to run with simulator you will need to change the following uri found in folder app/server/services.

 change from:
 ```bash